Doñana

 Visitor Facilities And Travel

-The park has multiple visitor centers: El Acebuche (main center), José Antonio Valverde (interior marshes), La Rocina (near El Rocío), and Palacio de Acebrón.
+The park has multiple visitor centres: El Acebuche (main centre), José Antonio Valverde (interior marshes), La Rocina (near El Rocío), and Palacio de Acebrón.
 El Rocío is the main gateway village, accessible by road from Huelva (approximately 80 km) and Seville (approximately 70 km).
 Seville has an international airport.
 Entry to the core park area requires booking guided tours through official operators.
-The park is open year-round; the best wildlife viewing season is from October to April when the marismas are flooded and bird concentrations are highest.
+[1] The park is open year-round; the best wildlife viewing season is from October to April when the marismas are flooded and bird concentrations are highest.
 Summer access to the core zone is very limited.

 Conservation And Sustainability